 The Carolyn Wilson Carter Memorial Nursing Scholarship

 This scholarship was established in memory of Carolyn Wilson Carter by her family and friends.
-This scholarship is awarded upon recommendation of the Nursing Department Chairman to a second-year Associate Degree Nursing student enrolled full time.
+This scholarship is awarded upon recommendation of the Nursing Department Chairman to a second-year Associate Degree Nursing student.

 The Cascades Industrial Innovation Scholarship